molczane/ScriptRunnerApp/README.md

 * Refactoring.
 I tried to improve code readability to teh last moment.
 But I wanted to write comprehensive README, so it may be lacking readability sometimes.
 * And many more, which will probably be spotted by the reviewer.

+# How to run?

-I developed this app in Android Studio.
+I developed this app in Android Studio, so it's the best to just clone repository in Android Studio, let Gradle take care of dependencies and write **./gradlew run** in terminal.

+# Last remarks

 That was very fun project to do.
 No matter the results, I appreciate the task.